nanomsg/nng/docs/ref/migrate/nng1.md

 compatibility, and is no longer offered.
 The correct way to specify a local address is by setting `NNG_OPT_LOCADDR` on the dialer.

-## Support for Remote Address Options Removed
+## Support for Address Options Removed

-The `NNG_OPT_REMADDR` option is removed.
+The `NNG_OPT_REMADDR` and `NNG_OPT_LOCADDR` options are removed.
 For streams and pipes, there are [`nng_stream_peer_addr`] and [`nng_pipe_peer_addr`] functions.
 For dialers and stream dialers, the application should track the relevant information used to configure the listener.
+Functions formerly used to configure these are removed as well.

 ## IPC Option Type Changes